HubReb/mmt_foil_exp/results.md

         * as "day" is not translated this is not surprising
     * image attention at max 0.12
     * image attention no longer centered on the left
-        * hotspots are still mostly left with one bottom right
+        * light blue are still mostly left with one bottom right
         * few are at the top of the image
+        * tentes has light blue attention right to the tents (tens)
+        * plate-forme has blue attenton over the tents
     * heatmape
         * reflects change
         * still most warm spots on the left